hyperverge/capture-ios-sdk/README.md

 ### Localization

-The framework currently supports English(Base) and Vietnamese.
+The framework currently supports localization for all the text it shows.

 #### Document Capture
  While initializing document capture flow, to set the text of topLabel or bottomLabel with localisation support, add relavent entries in Localizable.strings files and use the corresponding key while setting topText or bottomText.
 Please refer to the example project for more details.